 Chlamydia is one of the most common STDs in the U.S., with over a million new cases reported every year.

 What is chlamydia?

-Chlamydia is a bacterial infection that can happen in your urethra (the tube in your penis), rectum (butt), or throat.
+Chlamydia is a bacterial infection that can happen in your urethra (the tube you pee out of), rectum (butt), vagina (front hole) or throat.
 It’s caused by the bacteria Chlamydia trachomatis.